BerlinUnited/berlinunited.github.io/docs/guides/setup/naoth_code_setup.md

             - it should be before the system paths
         - install  or copy it to `~/.local/`

-    gettext is for compiling glib
-    libreadline-dev is needed for our LUA experiments.

     We support Java 8 and 11+.
     For the VideoAnalyzer-Dialog in RobotControl it is potentially necessary to install `ffmpeg-compat-55` package (Arch) see